ardulogic/arduino-home-strip/README.md

 - ⏱️ **Auto-Fade**: Automatically fades to red after 5 seconds of no typing, and fades to black after 5 seconds of no activity
 - 🎨 **Configurable Colors**: Customize the "red" color to any RGB value you want
 - 🔌 **Auto-Detection**: Automatically detects CH340 Arduino on any COM port
+- 🖥️ **System Tray App**: Runs in the background with a system tray icon (Windows)
+- ⚙️ **Runtime Controls**: Right-click the tray icon to enable/disable features:
+  - Toggle keyboard reaction on/off
+  - Toggle mouse reaction on/off
+  - Stay On mode (keeps LEDs lit even when idle)

 ## Hardware Requirements